 - Mallorca is a micro property market independent from the rest of Spain with surprising differences in price depending on exact location on the island.
 You will pay an average 40% premium for a sea view

 - Location is key, it’s easy to fall into the trap of buying a “better” property in a secondary area with little or no infrastructure.
 Crucially, ask yourself who will buy your property when or if you need to sell in the future

 - Building regulations are exceptionally well defined in Mallorca.
 However, plot availability is shrinking fast

-- Banks will grant non resident mortgages providing you can supply solid evidence of ability to repay.
-However, the cost of taking out finance in Spain is high.
+- The cost of taking out finance in Spain is high.
 Ensure you have approval in principal before embarking on any search

 - Appoint a local lawyer – Balearic laws can differ from other parts of Spain